jonasjaeger-sci/mod905/docs/user/units.rst

 =============

 pyretis simulations are always carried out with a consistent set of units.
-A system of units are defined by specifying the energy scale, :math:`E`, the length scale, :math:`L`, and the mass scale, :math:`M`.
+A system of units is defined by specifying the energy scale, :math:`E`, the length scale, :math:`L`, and the mass scale, :math:`M`.
 This implicitly defines the time scale, :math:`T`, as